MateuszPodeszwa/AsteroidsGame/readme.md

 *Note: For the best visual experience, use a terminal that supports ANSI escape codes (Windows Terminal, PowerShell Core, or iTerm2).*

 ## ⚠️ Maintenance Status
-**This project is ARCHIVED.** It was created as a specific coding challenge and is provided as-is for educational purposes.
-Pull requests and issues are not monitored.
+**This project is IN PROGRESS.** It was created as a specific coding challenge and is provided as-is for educational purposes.
+Pull requests and issues are not monitored (mainly because I cannot be bothered).

 ## 📄 License
 Distributed under the MIT License.